wanglab-upenn/FILER2/README.md

 ### Software requirements: <a name="software-req"></a>
 1. Operating system: Linux (tested using Ubuntu 16.04, 18.04 and CentOS 7.6).
-**NOTE**: As FILER scripts are Bash-based, macOS-based installation are possible, but require updated Bash (v4.3+), wget, and other tools (see below), which can be installed, e.g., using brew (`brew install bash`, `brew install wget`), and from the repositories listed below.
+**NOTE**: As FILER scripts are Bash-based, Mac OS-based installation are possible, but require updated Bash (v4.3+), wget, and other tools (see below), which can be installed, e.g., using brew (`brew install bash`, `brew install wget`), and from the repositories listed below.
 2. Bash v4.3+.
 NOTE: updated Bash is required.
 3. [Giggle](https://github.com/pkuksa/FILER_giggle).
 NOTE: please use the provided updated version Giggle with corrected BED indexing and search.
 4. [tabix](https://github.com/samtools/htslib)